Blog|

 Programmatic accessibility testing tool sort through the site and recognize the concerns in the code.
 These tools recognize concerns such as lack of alternative text for images, inaccessible forms, etc. It is appropriate to initiate assessment of the website accessibility and possibly uncover some of the most common accessibility concerns.

-Free Accessibility Tools to Test for Multiple Accessibility Issues
+Free Web Accessibility Testing Tools to Test for Multiple Accessibility Issues

 There are several free accessibility testing tools available that can test individual pages for different concerns at once.
 They test for accessibility issues and offer continuous updates when the user adds new content and pages.